☀ Summer offer: 20% off your first month for engagements starting in July. See our data infrastructure cost breakdown →

 There's a role that sits between the two: the analytics engineer.
 Someone who writes dbt models, designs data models, understands the business logic deeply, but doesn't go all the way into infrastructure and pipeline architecture.

 For a lot of startups, an analytics engineer plus a fractional data engineer for the infrastructure work is actually the right combination.
 You get business-context data modeling from someone who thinks like an analyst, and production-grade pipeline work from someone who's built these systems before.
+Here's what it looks like to hire a fractional data engineer and what it typically costs.

 Not Sure What Your Team Actually Needs?